KallistiOS/KallistiOS/utils/dc-chain/README.md

 ## Advanced options ##

-You may attempt to spawn multiple jobs with make.
+You may attempt to spawn multiple jobs with `make`.
 Using `make -j4` is recommended for speeding up the building of the toolchain.
 There is an option inside the `Makefile` to set the number of jobs for the building phases.
 Set the `makejobs` variable in the `Makefile` to whatever you would normally